 Could the Sardinian Cannonau wine have something to do with it?
 It certainly doesn’t hurt to give it a try!

-Twice a year, Mindvalley’s signature A-Fest event takes place at a brand new stunning and exotic location across the globe.
+Mindvalley’s signature A-Fest event takes place at a brand new stunning and exotic location across the globe every year.
 From Ibiza to Cancun to Maui, A-Fest seeks to connect visionaries, entrepreneurs, artists, and change-makers from around the world at one intimate, life-changing event.

 The event has been described as mind-altering and paradigm-shifting.
 Joining in at Mindvalley’s A-Fest means stepping into the embrace of a tribe.
 You’ll meet lifelong connections, foster new ways of thinking and being, and participate in the adventure of a lifetime.